jorins/jorin.se/pages/grimoire/bass-tone.md

 Desmond is the lead vocalist and bassist of funeral doom band Bell Witch.
 He plays with a lot of influences from classical music and creates amazingly cathartic music, mournful yet hopeful together with his collaborators.

 Desmond's approach to tone is to split his signal by frequency into three bands, mimicking a death metal ensemble with two guitars and a bass.
-The gear itself isn't that noteworthy, but his success in this approach absolutely is.
-I have no doubt he will be viewed as one of, if not the most influential metal bassists of the 2010's.
+The gear itself isn't particularly noteworthy as he achieves pretty standard death/doom metal tones, but his success in this approach absolutely is.
+I have no doubt he will be viewed as one of, if not the most, influential metal bassist of the 2010's.

 ## Jo Bench